CosmosContracts/council/policies/DRAFT-01-CONFLICT_OF_INTEREST.md

 - Council members create the "COI Reporting" form.
 - Each Department and the Council DAOs activate the DAODAO's Press widget.
 ### Activation
-- One member proposes the policy to the Council through his Department, by adding its text and the link to the COI Reporting in a Press post (which will mint an NFT to the DAO with the IPFS CID as token ID).
+- One member proposes the policy to the Council through his Department, by adding its text and the link to the COI Reporting form in a Press post (which will mint an NFT to the DAO with the IPFS CID as token ID).
 - Optionally, each department's Council Representative collects initial COI Disclosures from his department's members to fill the "Conflict Of Interest Disclosures" post on creation.
 - Each Representative (or one of each Department members) creates the "Conflict Of Interest Disclosure" Press post on its Department, in which he links the Council's policy & "COI Reporting" form.
 ### Monitoring
-- Each member updates the "Conflict Of Interest Disclosure" post by listing his current COI disclosures with a proposal to his department titled `COI Disclosure update`, with description `I hereby update my potential conflict of interest disclosures according to our [policy](URL).`
+- Each member updates the "Conflict Of Interest Disclosure" post by listing his current COI disclosures with a proposal to his department.
 - Anyone submits to the "COI Reporting" form to inform the whole Council of an undisclosed COI or a violation to the policy by a member.
 - Any Council member verifies the submission and either does nothing (false or unverifiable) or confirms it by proposing to the Council to freeze the subject member's compensation & redirect it to the reporter.